marcelm/cutadapt/doc/guide.rst

 In most cases, you should probably use ``-`` at most once for an input file and at most once for an output file, in order not to get mixed output.

-You cannot combine ``-`` and gzip compression since option since cutadapt needs to know the file name of the output or input file.
-Always use ``-o`` with an explicit name, for example, if you want to have a gzip-compressed output file.
+You cannot combine ``-`` and gzip compression since cutadapt needs to know the file name of the output or input file. if you want to have a gzip-compressed output file, use ``-o`` with an explicit name.

 One last "trick" is to use ``/dev/null`` as an output file name.
 This special file discards everything you send into it.
 If you only want to see the